-Besides the pool parties, cookouts, evening golf rounds and other kinds of outdoor fun, we welcome the season’s brighter, lighter and more comfortable clothes.
-Here come the flip-flops, sleeveless shirts, shorts, tank tops and other warm-weather gear on their long-awaited journey from the far-back regions of our closets to the forefront of our seasonal wardrobes.
+As the days get warmer and longer, people naturally start to think of pool parties, cookouts, evening golf rounds and other kinds of outdoor fun.
+Along with those activities come the season’s brighter, lighter and more comfortable clothes.
+We’re talking flip-flops, sleeveless shirts, shorts, tank tops and other warm-weather gear that move to the top of our seasonal wardrobes.

-Are you ready to don your summer outfits?
-And, more importantly, are your employees aware of what your organization deems acceptable summer attire?
+Are your employees aware of what your organization deems acceptable summer attire?

 Do you even have a summer dress code?

 If you are just looking to modify or start a new summer dress code, we suggest you consider laying your policy out early, and clearly.
 Give it more than a passing thought, too.
-We actually found some useful tips for working through this process posted by Monster.com last year.
+We actually found some useful tips for working through this process posted by Monster.com.
 They include:

 - Remind people to dress appropriately when meeting with clients or visitors, at special events and for video conferencing